OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 For a complete list of basic types for which DynamicData provides an interface, please refer to the XTypes specification.
 To call a correct method for reading a member, we need to know the type of the member as well as its id.
 For our example, we first want to get the number of members that the sample contains.
-In these examples, the “data” object is an instance of DynamicData.
+In these examples, the ``data`` object is an instance of DynamicData.

 .. code-block:: cpp